arvkevi/kneed/README.md

+# kneed
+## Knee-point detection in Python
-s repository is an attempt to implement the kneedle algorithm, published [here](https://www1.icsi.berkeley.edu/~barath/papers/kneedle-simplex11.pdf).
+This repository is an attempt to implement the kneedle algorithm, published [here](https://www1.icsi.berkeley.edu/~barath/papers/kneedle-simplex11.pdf).
 Given a set of `x` and `y` values, `kneed` will return the knee point of the function.
 The knee point is the point of maximum curvature.

 Installation